anvilsecure/awstracer/README.md

 Please note that both `awstrace-play` and `awstrace-rec` are very light wrappers around the standard aws cli.
 This means that it will automatically import your profiles from `~/.aws/credentials` or load IAM access keys from the environment.
 From that perspective everything works exactly like usual.

 Overriding request parameters can be done via `-p` or `--param`.
 Request parameters tend to be similarly cased to how the `aws cli` styles them.
-That means that even if the request and response use for example `UserName` you specify it on the commandline with `user-name`.
+That means that even if the request and response use for example `UserName` you specify it on the commandline with `--user-name`.
 For `awstrace-play` that means you would use something like `-p user-name test-user` to override the value in the trace.

 ## Usage Example 1: Creating a DynamoDB table and adding data to it